ksoltan/testMock/README.md

 1. Extend the WriterInterface class.
 It should contain a AddDataPacket class.
 2. Add the writer to the main program (steps above).

-# To Run Tests
+# Tests
+Tests are built using the Catch2 unittest framework and the Fakeit mocking framework.

+## Running Unit Tests
 From the test/ folder, run the command:
 ```
 $ make TEST=true && ./build/allTests
 ```

-# To Run a Local build
+## Running Local Build
 The test/run/ folder contains an example sketch modified to compile locally (there are a few Particle defined functions I wasn't able to mock).
 From the test/ folder, run the command:
 ```